cashapp/zipline/samples/emoji-search/README.md

 Emoji Search
 ============

-This is an Android demo of Zipline.
+This is a mobile app demo of Zipline.
 It has two modules:

  * **presenters** is a Kotlin/Multiplatform library that searches a set of emoji images.
- * **emoji-search** is an Android application that downloads the presenters JavaScript and displays it.
+ * **android** is an Android application that downloads the presenters JavaScript and displays it.